 - How to Potty Train a Toddler in 3 Days

 - Toddler Routines: How to Structure Your Day

-Tell me in the comments: Did you potty train gradually or within a short period of time?
-What are your best tips for potty training?
+Tell me in the comments: Did you do gradual potty training or within a short period of time?
+What are your best tips for potty training slowly?

 Get time management strategies, FREE!